 I believe the people who desire a world without a state do so because they want a world without rulers, hierarchy, and war - a world without police whose primary purpose is to serve ruling class interests (any time there is a strike or protest for human rights in our society, the police always side with the owner-interests in the fight rather than the workers - historically, often violently).
 When violence and force is used to prevent the people from organizing their workplaces in more equitable and humane ways, surely no one can call that the result of a free marketplace or a free society.

 Hierarchy is another problem that many have with the modern state, because the differences between the people and those in government power are so vast.
 Those on the right see the state as an unjust hierarchical relationship because the state wields too much power over the people and their freedom.
 Those on the left see the state as an unjust hierarchical relationship because the people don't have true, direct, participatory control over decisions, and they see how the influence of corporate power corrupts the ideal purpose of government.
 Instead of being a tool of the people, it is a tool of powerful corporations, who use government law to distort the natural forces of the market (like organized labor and competition with other businesses) to protect their state-guaranteed system of privilege.

-From personal relationships to family relationships to workplace government to city government to state government to national government to international agreements, we need to strive for power with, not power over.
+From personal relationships to family relationships to workplace government to city, state and national government - all the way to international agreements and treaties, we need to strive for power with, not power over.
 We need to create relationships and government forms that serve each individual and the collective whole in the same way that the cosmic idea of yin and yang balance, strengthen and complement each other.

 We are already on the verge of seeing many governments collapse.
 Many already have, due to their inherent flaws, which are common to all major governments.
 Even the stability of once stable nations have come in to question, and are requiring even deeper levels of media propaganda, surveillance, and police state repression to keep its populace from revolting.